 Emmerling also preaches the value of national partnerships.

 “I believe Send Network is the greatest church planting movement — and I’m calling it a movement — we are seeing,” he said.
 “We want to do whatever we can to expand that partnership.
 This year we were privileged to host the Send Relief Tour in Flint.
-It’s been such a blessing to our community and state and caused some non-SBC churches to consider partnering with us.”
+It’s been such a blessing to our community and state and caused some non-SBC (Southern Baptist Convention) churches to consider partnering with us.”

 “We love what they do and love being a part of it.
 A couple from our church is IMB missionaries and we’ve done work in the Dominican Republic, so we take missions very seriously.
-The Sending Ceremony is my favorite part of the SBC Annual Meeting and motivates me every year to get more involved.”
+The Sending Ceremony is my favorite part of the SBC annual meeting and motivates me every year to get more involved.”

 Emmerling had no plans to leave his pastorate, but his final sermon as pastor at Westside will be Dec.
 29, closing out 23 calendar years.